jacobkagon/jacobkagon/README.md

 I am a full-stack software engineer with experience in Ruby-on-Rails, Javascript, and React.

- 🔭 I’m currently working at IdeaCrew as a Ruby on Rails developer
+ 🔭 I’m currently a Tech Lead at IdeaCrew

 <!--
 **jacobkagon/jacobkagon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.